Last Updated: February 10, 2015

 8.2 Independent Contractors.
 The relationship of Siepe and Company established by a Service Order is that of independent contractors.
 Nothing contained herein shall constitute either party the agent of the other party, or otherwise grant either party the authority to bind the other party to any obligation, or constitute the parties as partners or joint venturers and neither party shall hold itself out as being an agent having such authority.
 Company shall make no representations or warranties on behalf of Siepe with respect to the Services and/or Deliverables.

 8.4 Governing Law; Venue.
-With respect to Services to be provided in North America: (i) the laws of the State of Delaware, USA will govern all Service Orders; and (ii) the parties consent to the exclusive jurisdiction of the state and federal courts of Delaware.
+With respect to Services to be provided in North America: (i) the laws of the State of Texas, USA will govern all Service Orders; and (ii) the parties consent to the exclusive jurisdiction of the state and federal courts of Texas.
 With respect to Services to be provided outside North America, the laws of England will govern all Service Orders.
 This Agreement will not be governed by the conflict of laws rules of any jurisdiction, Uniform Computer Information Transactions Act or the United Nations Convention on Contracts for the International Sale of Goods, the application of which is expressly excluded.

 8.5 Equitable Relief.
 Each party acknowledges and agrees that in the event of a breach of Section 2 or Section 3, the non-breaching party shall be entitled to seek immediate injunctive relief in addition to whatever remedies it might have at law or under these Terms.